 1. Enter your departure city first to see what your arrival options are; different departure airports = different destinations.
 When I’m looking for flights I’ll check Jerez de la Frontera and Seville for example because I live close to both cities and each one offers different destinations.
 2. When the next page loads you’ll see a list of the daily flights available, the different prices for each day and the different departure times to choose from After you click “continue” you’ll be taken through several annoying pages before you can actually check out.
 They’ll offer travel insurance, rental cars, assigned seats, blah blah blah…you don’t have to reserve any of it so be careful to select the “no” or the “I don’t need travel insurance” options (which they make hard to find by the way!) until you finally get to the checkout page.
 Also, Ryanair gives everyone assigned seats now so you don’t need to pay for one or show up two hours early at the gate to wait in line.

-Pro tip: If you’re staying in Europe for a while (like working as an English teach or something of the sort) I would recommend subscribing to skyscanner, vueling (if you’re living in Spain) and ryanair’s newsletter because they send monthly/weekly specials on flights to various destinations around Europe – it’s a great way to get inspiration for your next trip if you’re traveling on a budget!
+PRO TIP: If you’re staying in Europe for a while I would recommend subscribing to skyscanner, vueling (if you’re living in Spain) and ryanair’s newsletter because they send monthly/weekly specials on flights to various destinations around Europe – it’s a great way to get inspiration for your next trip if you’re traveling on a budget!